wordhater/obs-wayland-shortcuts-kde/readme.md

 ## Requirements

-tested on python 3.13 however *should* work on other python3 versions
+tested on python 3.13 and fedora 41 KDE spin however *should* work on other python3 versions and other linux distributions

 OBS websockets installed and enabled.
-These may be included iin newer versions of OBS, check the upper toolbar menus the settings should be there if installed
+These may be included in newer versions of OBS, check the upper toolbar menus the settings should be there if installed

 installing packages system-wide will make the process of running the script far simpler